debexpo/debexpo/docs/writing_cronjobs.rst

 The worker method invokation
 ============================

-Implement the `deploy` method as your working horse.
+Implement the `invoke` method as your working horse.
 It will be called regularly and run your stuff.
 The Worker is designed as single threaded application, which means your method will block the entire cron job architecture.
 Don't do anything which shall not be run synchronously.